david-a-wheeler/spdx-tutorial/README.md

     # SPDX-License-Expression: GPL-3.0+

-This should be interpreted using the version of SPDX published when this line was added or modified.
-Modern version control software, like git, can easily provide this information.
+This should be interpreted using the version of SPDX published when this line was added (or modified, if it was modified later).
+Modern version control software, like git, can easily provide this information (in git use "git blame").

 [Some](http://esr.ibiblio.org/?p=6867)
 developers, and the [SPDX website](http://wiki.spdx.org/view/Technical_Team/SPDX_Meta_Tags),